coxinhaswap/pancake-document/roadmap.md

 Some items didn't make it into the "Coming Up" section due to security or confidential reason.
 {% endhint %}

 ### Ongoing/Recurring

+* Pre-Sale
+CoxinhaS^ap ^ill use the capital contributed to make a series of
+acquisitions: increase the development team, marketing professionals and investments in advertising.\
 * Site-wide UI/UX Upgrates
-* Regular NFT Drops
+* CoxinhaSwap NFT Collection
-* Regular IFOs, Pools + Farms, Farm Auctions
+* Regular IFOs, Pools + Farms, Farm Auction
 * Listing More NFT Collections

 ### Coming Up in Q1